 You can also offer guests flower-pressed cookies, like Harley Viera-Newton did at her creative celebration.

-We love how pressed flowers are incorporated into this moodier color palette for a mature, romantic look.
+We love how pressed flowers are incorporated into the dusty hues of this moody color palette for a mature, romantic look.

 Bring the outside in by decorating your tabletops with pressed flower signs.

 “We were trying to think of the right way to bring in botanicals for the reception,” says the bride at this San Francisco wedding.
-We think these framed pressed botanicals, which were finished with guests' names and table assignments, fit the bill!
+We think these framed pressed botanicals, which were finished with guests' names and table assignments, totally fit the bill.